concordion/concordion-excel-extension-tutorial/README.md

 Writing a test in Excel is really no harder than writing it in HTML, as we have seen.

 But, one of the huge benefits of this approach is that we can now play with the spreadsheet, changing the constants, and be certain that our test will still work.
-For example, if I change the cost per mile to £0.60p instead of £0.50p, the result looks like this:
+For example, if I change the cost per mile to £0.60 instead of £0.50 and rerun the test, the result looks like this:

 ![Changing a constant](tutorial/images/HTMLOutput3.png)

-And no other changes are necessary - Excel takes care of updating the results of the test.
+And no other changes are necessary - Excel takes care of updating the expected results of the test.